Research Compliance - Institutional Review Board for the Protection of Human Subjects (IRB)

 5703 Alumni Hall, Rm 114

 Federalwide Assurance #: FWA00000479

 Students, employees, and agents of the University who conduct research involving human subjects must comply with the University Policy and Procedures for the Protection of Human Subjects of Research.
 These procedures exist for the rights and welfare of the people who participate in UMaine research.
 No systematic investigation of information obtained by observing or interacting with people, or by collecting and examining any form of identifiable private information about people, may be conducted until the Protection of Human Subjects Review Board has approved the research protocol.

 - Application Form for Approval of Research with Human Subjects: The application form for requesting approval from the IRB for research with human subjects.
 (Last update 12/2012)

 - Continuing Review Instructions: For currently approved (non-exempt) studies.

 - Data Encryption Requirement: To ensure confidentiality of identifiable, electronic data, the Institutional Review Board (IRB) is now requiring that the electronic key linking participants’ identities to their data be encrypted.
-This will be accomplished by the use of TrueCrypt, a free, open-source disk encryption software.
-See link for additional information and instructions.
+See link for additional information.